americanintokyo/git-training-book/git/github.md

 	- click clone/download button
 	- copy url
 	- go to command-line
-	- type: git clone URL
+	- type: git clone URL <new folder name>

 ## How to pull changes from upstream